Table of Contents

-Laminate: One of the most affordable countertop materials, laminate is refinished quite simplistically, which to essentially glue a new laminate layer over the old one.
+One of the most affordable countertop materials, laminate is refinished quite simplistically; essentially glue a new laminate layer over the old one.
 Obviously, you can only do this so many times (realistically twice) before you’re going to need to replace those counters.
 There are also paint kits for laminate countertops that allow homeowners to create a faux-marble or faux-granite look.

 DIY or Contractor

 The choice to do-it-yourself or to hire a professional contractor, as far as it relates to any countertop restoration or refinishing project, boils down to a few points of consideration.